-Save the date and join us for the 4th Annual Geeks' Night Out -
+Join us for the 4th Annual Geeks' Night Out

 This free, family-friendly event will enable all of us to Discover the Science!

 Absolutely!
-There are a multitude of activities for the kids to see, do and experience.
-Tempe Elementary School District, There are also many activities geared towards adults.
+There will be a multitude of activities for the kids to see, do and experience.
+There are also many activities geared towards adults.
 Pay attention to the signs to make sure that you and your family pick the activities that are best for you.